Randy Warshawsky, an Enrolled Agent, discusses California inheritance tax, tax exemptions, and tax consequences when we inherit property.

 They set the exemption amounts for single persons and married couples.

 Only the richest are subject to estate tax due to the high dollar amount of the exemptions.

-California residents who inherit property from someone who lived in a state that collects an inheritance tax should expect to receive a tax bill.
+Residents who inherit property from someone who lived in a state that collects the tax should expect to receive a tax bill.

 Get the legal advice you need to avoid the surprise of a tax bill if you were not expecting one.

 If you inherit a 401(k) or an IRA, income tax gets paid when the money gets withdrawn because the accounts are tax-deferred accounts.

 The deceased person did not pay taxes on the money saved into those accounts.